Adding a new section (page)

 There are other factors that influence the ranking your page/site will achieve in search engines, so to please visit the section on increasing the visibility of your website in our web skills area to find out more.

-- Click Add to create your section.
-You will then be returned to the Site Structure view, where you can then find your new section and start adding content to it.
+5. Click Save changes to create your section.
+You will then be returned to the Site Structure view, where you can then find your new section, see example below for my new Department contacts section.

 Creating hidden sections